 I need information about...

-Anti-HCV (an antibody).
-The body tries to fight HCV by making a substance called anti-HCV.
+Anti-HCV.
+The body tries to fight hepatitis C by making an antibody called anti-HCV.
 This substance is found in the blood and indicates exposure to hepatitis C.

-Genotype (strain of the virus).
-There are six HCV genotypes.
+Genotype.
+There are 6 hepatitis C genotypes.
 A blood test can reveal which genotype you have.
 This will affect the type of treatment.

-CT scan, which is a type of X-ray that shows a detailed picture of the liver by producing cross-sectional images.
+CT scan.
+This is a type of specialized X-ray that shows a detailed picture of the liver by producing cross-sectional images.

-Liver biopsy, during which a needle is used to take a small sample of tissue from the liver.
+Liver biopsy.
+During biopsy, a needle is used to take a small sample of tissue from the liver.
 The sample is then viewed under a microscope to look for inflammation and the amount of scar tissue.

-HCV infection can be more dangerous if you are also infected with certain other viruses.
-Your health care provider may test you for HIV (the virus that causes AIDS) and for other types of hepatitis (hepatitis A and B).
-If you have not had hepatitis A or B, you may be given vaccines (shots) to protect you from getting them in the future.
+Hepatitis C infection can be more dangerous if you are also infected with certain other viruses.
+Your healthcare provider may test you for HIV and other types of hepatitis, such as types A and B).
+If you have not had hepatitis A or B, you may be given vaccines to protect you from getting them in the future.